mathieu-lemay/cv/README.md

 - Ensured the quality and consistency of the code for multiple teams
 - Technologies used: Go, Python, GCP, PostgreSQL, Kubernetes, Helm

-## Rogue Consulting, Software Development Consultant
+## RogueConsulting.dev, Software Development Consultant

 - Aug 2023 – present
 - Offering services such as designing and developing features, optimization, TDD coaching, CI/CD optimization.